Blue Cat Audio - Software Made by Musicians for Musicians

 The limiter has very few parameters but they let you precisely control the dynamics response if you understand them well.
 Short descriptions of these parameters are available in the parameters section.
 We will give you here more details about their influence on the sound and the way it is processed.

-Controlling the Limiting Effect
+Controlling the Limiter

 By default, the limiter has a fixed input threshold of 0dB.
 You can control the input level with the Pre-Gain knob to adjust the input if it is too loud or quiet.
 Every peak above 0dB will trigger a gain reduction to reach the 0 dB peak level.
 You can then adjust the output gain to the desired level: the the output peak level is guaranteed to be maintained below the chosen output level.